Monika-Matamala/Monika-Matamala/README.md

 # Hi, I'm M Monika 👋
 Passionate Data Analyst | Python Learning Enthusiast
 ## About me
-I am a dedicated Data analysis enthusiast completed my under graduation with the specification of Computer Applications.
-Having a strong background Computers, and Data analysis.
-I love working different kind of datasets to uncover valuable insights and develop data-driven solutions.
+I am a dedicated Data analysis enthusiast, completed my under graduation with the specification of Computer Applications.
+Having a strong of background Computers, and Data analysis.
+I love working with different kind of datasets to uncover valuable insights and develop data-driven solutions.
-Here are some ideas to get you started:

 - 🔭 I’m currently working on sharpening my skills in python and data visualization techniques.
 - 🌱 I’m constantly learning and exploring new tools and techniques in the field of data analysis.